500px/legacy-api-documentation/README.md

 ### What do I need to know before I start using the API?
 Got rust on your skills?
 No worries.
 Here are the docs you might need to get started:

-- [HTTPS protocol][]
+- HTTPS protocol
 - [REST software pattern][]
 - Authentication with [OAuth][] (or the official [Beginner’s Guide][])
 - Data serialization with [JSON][] (or see a [quick tutorial][])

 ### How do I connect to the 500px.com API?
 The API is only available to authenticated clients.
 Clients should authenticate users using [OAuth][].
-Once authenticated, you need to request a resource from one of the endpoints using [HTTPS][].
+Once authenticated, you need to request a resource from one of the endpoints using HTTPS.
 Generally, reading any data is done through a request with GET method.
 If you want our server to create, update or delete a given resource, POST or PUT methods are required.

 ### What return formats do you support?
 500px API currently returns data in [JSON](http://json.org/ "JSON") format.